PlayResonance/whitepaper/tokenomics/reson.md

 - **DAO Structure:** ResonanceDAO is the governing body, with RESON holders participating in decision-making.
 - **Governance Token Mechanics:** RESON holders have voting rights for proposals and initiatives.
 - **Council Composition:** The council may consist of active and engaged community members elected or selected based on various criteria.

-## Validators or LSTs (Liquid Staking Tokens) Involvement:
-- **Role of Validators/LSTs:** Validators or LSTs may play a role in securing the network but may not have direct governance power.

-## Council Compensation and Elections:
-- **Compensation Models:** Council members may receive governance rewards or incentives for active participation.
-- **Performance-Based Compensation:** Rewards may be performance-based, encouraging active engagement.
-- **Election Process:** Details on council member selection and elections should be defined in the project's governance framework.
-- **Council Rotation Period:** Council members may have defined terms with the possibility of re-election.

 ## Security Measures:
 - **Smart Contract Audits:** Smart contracts related to RESON and DAO governance undergo third-party security audits.